-In addition to professional mental health services, Fusion’s clinical team and recruiters are also there for you when you need them.
-Sometimes it’s easier to talk to someone who gets it, and you’ll find that with our clinical team and your recruiter.
+In addition to professional mental health resources, Fusion Medical Staffing’s clinical team and rockstar recruiters are also there for you when you need them.
+Sometimes it’s easier to talk to someone who gets it, and you’ll find that with your Fusion Medical Staffing travel team.

-“Often, travelers just want someone to talk to,” said Casey Morrison, RN, and Fusion’s Manager of Clinical Services.
+“Often, travelers just want someone to talk to,” said Casey Morrison, BSN, RN, Fusion’s Manager of Clinical Services and Operations.
 “It helps to have someone who is also clinical, because we understand what the traveler is saying and can empathize with their situation, as well as provide necessary feedback and recommendations.”

-Because the people who make up the Fusion family take the time to understand the importance of mental health, we’re able to foster a safe and open environment where we can share our struggles and ask for extra love and support, when needed, without fear or shame.
-And we take that Be the Change attitude out into our community to live our overall mission: To improve the lives of everyone we touch.
-One way we share the love for mental health is through the annual Warrior Walk, or run, dealer’s choice.
-Erin Kinney, one of Fusion’s Housing Coordinators and member of the Wellness Committee, leads the way.
-She said:
+Because the people who make up Fusion Medical Staffing take the time to understand the importance of positive mental health, we’re able to foster a safe and open environment where we can share struggles and ask for extra love and support without fear or shame.
+And we share that attitude with our community to live our overall mission: to improve the lives of everyone we touch.

-Your Fusion family is looking out for you on every day that ends in “y.”
-If you need someone to lean on, give us a call.
-If you need a casual pep talk to get you through the day, we’ve got your back.
-If you need a little reminder that “you is kind, you is smart, you is important,” we can do that, too.
-The point is your Fusion family is here for you, day or night, however you need us.
+If you need someone to lean on or a casual pep talk to get you through the day, we’ve got your back.
+Your Fusion Medical Staffing team is here for you, day or night however you need us.

-It can be tough to be a medical professional — that’s why there aren’t more you’s in the world!
-While you may have gotten into the medical field to focus on helping others, you can channel some of that energy into your own health to ensure you’re your best you, because it can be a challenge to care for others when we’re not feeling our best.
+It can be tough to be a medical professional — that’s why there aren’t more yous in the world!
+While you may have gotten into the medical field to help others, you can channel some of that energy into your own health to ensure you’re your best you.
 When we put in the work to reduce the stigma surrounding mental health, normalize mental health, increase mental health awareness, encourage treatment, and foster continued education, we become part of the positive change that makes the world go round.